richardanaya/gbnf/README.md

 * Data structures for representing GBNF
 * Rendering of a GBNF file from data structures
-* Conversion of JSON schema to GBNF grammar
+* Conversion of a useful subset of JSON schema to GBNF grammar

 # Installing